loafey/master-thesis/Thesis/1.0. Introduction/main.typ

 This concept is most commonly found in functional programming, but one thing functional languages commonly do not contain is system-level programming.

-This thesis introduces a new language, #ln, which tries to fill this void, by introducing a system-level functional programming language.
+This thesis introduces a new system-level functional programming language, #ln, which tries to fill this void.

 #include "Background.typ"